Viscosity index

 The viscosity index (VI) is an arbitrary, unit-less measure of a fluid's change in viscosity relative to temperature change.
 It is mostly used to characterize the viscosity-temperature behavior of lubricating oils.
 The lower the VI, the more the viscosity is affected by changes in temperature.
-The higher the VI, the more stable the viscosity remains over temperature fluctuations.
+The higher the VI, the more stable the viscosity remains over some temperature range.
 The VI was originally measured on a scale from 0 to 100; however, advancements in lubrication science have led to the development of oils with much higher VIs.

 The viscosity of a lubricant is closely related to its ability to reduce friction in solid body contacts.
 Generally, the least viscous lubricant which still forces the two moving surfaces apart to achieve "fluid bearing" conditions is desired.
 If the lubricant is too viscous, it will require a large amount of energy to move (as in honey); if it is too thin, the surfaces will come in contact and friction will increase.

 Relevance

 Many lubricant applications require the lubricant to perform across a wide range of conditions, for example, automotive lubricants are required to reduce friction between engine components when the engine is started from cold (relative to the engine's operating temperatures) up to 200 °C when it is running.
 The best oils with the highest VI will remain stable and not vary much in viscosity over the temperature range.
-This allows for consistent engine performance within the normal working conditions.
+This provides consistent engine performance within the normal working conditions.
 Historically, there were two different oil types recommended for usage in different weather conditions.
-As an example, with winter oils and cold starting the engines, and with temperature ranges from, say, -30 °C to 0 °C, a 5 weight oil would be pumpable at the very low temperatures and the generally cooler engine operating temperatures.
-However, in hot climates where temperatures range from 30 °C to 45 °C, a 50 weight oil would be necessary so it would remain thick enough to hold up an oil film between the moving hot parts.
+As an example, with winter oils and cold starting the engines, and with temperature ranges from, say, −30 °C to 0 °C, a 5 weight oil would be pumpable at the very low temperatures and the generally cooler engine operating temperatures.
+However, in hot climates, where temperatures range from 30 °C to 45 °C, a 50 weight oil would be necessary, so it would remain thick enough to hold up an oil film between the moving hot parts.